sdr1221121/portfolio/src/data/aboutMeMarkdown.md

 I’m a big fan of sci-fi **especially Star Wars**.
 There’s something about those stories that mixes imagination with deeper ideas about life, humanity, and the future.

-I also enjoy watching movies, especially dramas or more introspective and experimental films.
+I also enjoy **watching movies**, especially dramas or more introspective and experimental films.
 I love stories that make you think or feel something real.

-Another thing I love is going for walks and just taking in nature.
+Another thing I love is **going for walks** and just taking in nature.
 It makes me feel connected to the world in a peaceful way.
 It’s my way of slowing down and recharging.